What Are ERC Scams & How Do I Avoid Them?

 Talk To An Accountant About The ERC

-Before working with anyone that promises ERC refunds, talk to your accountant or research reputable accountants in your area to discuss the ERC.
+Before working with anyone who promises ERC refunds, talk to your accountant or research reputable accountants in your area to discuss the ERC.
 If your accountant tells you that you don’t qualify for the credit, but another company pushes you to claim the credit, it’s best to trust your accountant.

 An accountant can help you understand if you qualify for the ERC (more on that in a minute) and how much you qualify to receive.
 A trademark of a scammer is telling you that you qualify without looking at your payroll records or gross receipts or giving you an inflated refund amount that doesn’t align with your accountant’s (or your own) calculations.